Trump-Appointed Council Recommends Major Changes to FEMA Disaster Response

 What Happened

-A council appointed by President Donald Trump has proposed significant changes to FEMA's disaster response, including limiting the number of disasters that qualify for federal aid and streamlining assistance for survivors.
+A council appointed by President Trump has proposed significant changes to FEMA, including limiting the number of disasters it responds to and expediting aid for survivors.

 Why It Matters